darshjasani/Sentinel-Pipeline/README.md

-# Sentinel Pipeline
+# Sentinel Pipeline 🚦

-Sentinel Pipeline is a **production-grade, local CI reliability and failure management system** designed to demonstrate modern CI orchestration, failure triage, and incident management practices.
+Sentinel Pipeline is a **production-grade, local CI reliability and failure management system** designed to demonstrate how modern engineering teams operate, debug, and improve their CI infrastructure.

-It runs fully on a local machine using Docker and open-source tooling, with zero paid dependencies.
-The system is intentionally scoped to mirror real-world CI reliability challenges seen in large engineering organizations, while remaining reproducible and easy to evaluate.
+It runs entirely on a local machine using Docker and open-source tooling, with **zero paid dependencies**.
+The system is intentionally scoped to reflect real-world CI reliability challenges such as flaky tests, repeated failures, and incident response, while remaining reproducible and easy to evaluate.

-This project is suitable for technical interviews, portfolio demonstration, and hands-on learning of distributed systems, CI infrastructure, and production engineering patterns.
+This project is well suited for **technical interviews**, **portfolio demonstrations**, and **hands-on learning** in distributed systems, CI infrastructure, and production engineering.

 ---

+## ✨ Why Sentinel Pipeline

+Most CI demos stop at running tests.
+Sentinel Pipeline focuses on **reliability, failure analysis, and operational visibility**, which are core concerns in large-scale engineering environments.

+With Sentinel Pipeline, you can demonstrate:

+* How CI jobs are orchestrated and executed
+* How failures are analyzed and clustered
+* How flaky behavior is detected over time
+* How repeated failures escalate into incidents
+* How engineers reason about CI health using dashboards and timelines

+All of this runs locally with a single command.

+---

-## What Sentinel Pipeline Does
+## 🔍 What Sentinel Pipeline Does

 Sentinel Pipeline provides an end-to-end CI execution and reliability workflow: